offensive-packaging/documentation/o-saft/index.md

          interpretation, if the result is "good" or "bad", to the user.
          Background:  it is not always possible to rate a result as  "good" or "bad" or "insecure" or whatever.
-That's why  O-Saft  can not give the "the best" or a "proper"  recommendation.
+That's why  O-Saft  can not give the "the best" or "proper" recommendation.
 In practice it depends on the context what a recommendation or countermeasure should be.
-That's why results are marked  'yes'  or  'no'  if considered "questionable" or "not good" (for example according other checks).
+That's why results are marked  'yes'  or  'no'  if considered "questionable", or "not good" (for example according other checks).

          For more details please see  RESULTS  below.